North Korea is dodging sanctions with fish and front firms

 Mozambique faces the difficult choice between lucrative North Korean contracts and keeping the US and UN happy.
 Mozambique is one of the world's poorest countries and received more than half a billion dollars from US agencies in 2016 alone.

-"I think we have every reason to believe that our relationship with the United States is great," said Alvaro O'da Silva, a director at Mozambique's foreign ministry.
+"I think we have every reason to believe that our relationship with the United States is great," said Alvaro O'da Silva, a director at Mozambique's Foreign Ministry.

 O'da Silva says that the North Koreans still in Mozambique are legitimately engaged in "social and technical" fields, saying they are not breaking UN sanctions.